Tiny, Ontario: Geography

 Tiny Township is located on the peninsula that separates Severn Sound and Nottawasaga Bay at the south end of Georgian Bay, and has a coastline of 70 km.
 It extends southward into the Wye River watershed.
 The municipality is home to Awenda Provincial Park on Georgian Bay at the north end, and the Tiny Marsh Provincial Wildlife Area, source of the Wye River, in the south.

 Tiny contains an artesian well that produces some of the purest spring water in the world.
 Many residents were concerned that a proposed garbage dump over the aquifer would contaminate the water, and a series of protests achieved a one-year moratorium on the dump.

 The dump's certificate of approval was later revoked by the province in 2010.

+Communities

+The township comprises the communities of: